Personal microblog without a character limit

 Stolen from a website belonging to someone I admire

-Here you will find ponderances, ideas, cool things I found, plans I’ll likely never execute, and other things that don’t quite fit elsewhere on the website nor warrant a full article.
-Consider it the more personal, human, and admittedly ugly side of this website.
+Ponderances, ideas, cool things I found, plans I’ll likely never execute, and other things that don’t quite fit elsewhere on the website nor warrant a full article.
+It won’t always be particularly profound or well-written.
+Refer to the website’s introduction for motivation.

 From A Man for All Seasons, by Robert Bolt: